 - Separation around trim

-Those notes don’t automatically equal a structural failure—but they do justify clarification.
-If the inspector recommends evaluation by a structural engineer, that’s the point: get the right expert so you can make a decision based on facts, not fear.
+Those notes do not automatically equal structural failure.
+Still, they do justify clarification.
+If the inspector recommends evaluation by a structural engineer, that is the point: get the right expert so you can make a decision based on facts, not fear.

 “Monitor,” “repair,” and “replace”: what the inspector is really saying